California Civic Media Program

 About the Program

-The California Civic Media Program is a $20 million public-private partnership with equal initial funding from the State of California and Google to support the work of California’s journalists and strengthen community engagement statewide.
+The California Civic Media Program is a public-private partnership, equally funded by the State of California and Google, to support the work of California’s journalists and strengthen community engagement statewide.
+The program is guided by regular convenings of the Civic Media Program Advisory Board, and the application process is independently administered.

 Advisory Board